The Computed Tomography (CT) scan department is located in the basement, adjacent to the x-ray department.

-In plain study no contrast is required.
+In a plain study, no contrast is required.
 In contrast study, depending on the type of study, oral/rectal/intravenous (I.V.) contrast, one or all the above may be used.
-Contrast study is always preceded by plain study.
+Contrast study is always preceded by a plain study.

-If oral contrast is being used, you will be told to drink certain amount of contrast containing solution.
+If oral contrast is being used, you will be told to drink a certain amount of contrast containing a solution.
 The solution is colorless.

 You may need to have a small needle put into your arm/hand vein by the nurse in order to inject I.V. contrast fluid.
 I.V. contrast will intensify the images.

-If plain CT is planned it should get over in few minutes.
-But in contrast CT, be prepared to be in the department for approximately one-hour.
+If plain CT is planned it should get over in a few minutes.
+But in contrast, CT, be prepared to be in the department for approximately one hour.

 The needle may hurt briefly while it goes through skin, but after that, you should not have any pain.
 It is not uncommon for people to feel a little nausea and/or warmth as the contrast medium flows into the body.